grafana/agent/docs/sources/flow/reference/cli/run.md

 ## Clustering (beta)

-The `--cluster.enabled` command-line argument enable _cluster-awareness_ for Grafana Agent.
-Refer to the [clustering][] docs for an overview of the concept and its use cases.
+The `--cluster.enabled` command-line argument starts Grafana Agent in clustering mode.
+The rest of the `--cluster.*` command-line flags can be used to configure how nodes discover and connect to one another; refer to the [clustering][] docs for an overview of the concept and its use cases.

 ## Configuration conversion (beta)